preyaah/agri-ml/README.md

 - Input soil data or images to get model predictions for soil tilling need, pest presence, or disease detection.
 - Extend or customize the models based on your agricultural datasets and requirements.

-## Contributing
-Contributions and improvements are welcome!
-Please fork the repository, make your changes on a new branch, and submit a pull request.

-## License
-This project currently does not have a license; please contact the maintainer for details.